-On February 22, 2013, the Commission authorized a General Lease - Recreational Use to John Lee, Trustee of the John Lee Family Trust dated November 18, 2011, for use and maintenance of two existing mooring buoys (Item 38, February 22, 2013).
-The lease expires on January 31, 2023.

-The Applicant is applying for a General Lease - Recreational Use for the continued use and maintenance of the two existing mooring buoys.
+On December 2, 2013, the Commission authorized the issuance of a General Lease - Recreational Use to John R. Christensen, for use and maintenance of two existing mooring buoys (Item 54, December 2, 2013).
+On May 5, 2015, ownership interest in the upland property was transferred to John R. Christensen, Trustee of the John R. Christensen Living Trust dated April 27, 2015.
+The current lease expires on May 16, 2023.
+The Applicant is applying for a General Lease - Recreational Use for the use and maintenance of the two existing mooring buoys.

-The buoys have existed for many years at this location.
-The Applicant holds a current TRPA registration for the two mooring buoys, as obtained on June 10, 2022 (Registration No. 10034).
+The buoys have existed many years at this location.
+The Applicant holds a current TRPA registration for the two mooring buoys, as obtained on July 13, 2022 (Registration No. 11647).
 The subject buoys are privately owned and maintained, used for the docking and mooring of boats, and facilitate recreational boating.
 Recreational boating is a water-dependent use that is generally consistent with the common law Public Trust Doctrine.
 The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust land.
 (Pub.
 Resources Code, §6503.5.)